Sign in

 Common Piping and Flange Standards

-• ANSI/ASME (American National Standards Institute and American Society of Mechanical Engineers) is the industry standard for pipeline flanges in the United States.
+• ANSI/ASME (American National Standards Institute and American Society of Mechanical Engineers), the predominant U.S. standard for pipeline flanges.

-• API (American Petroleum Institute) covers large diameter carbon steel flanges used in high-pressure oilfield applications.
+• API (American Petroleum Institute) encompasses large diameter carbon steel flanges tailored for elevated pressure oilfield scenarios.

-• DIN (&#;Deutsches Institut für Normung&#; German Institute of Standardization) is a European metric standard that is used internationally, often in maritime applications.
+• DIN (Deutsches Institut für Normung) represents a European metric standard enjoying global use, often in maritime contexts.

 ANSI Flange Temperature and Pressure Ratings